genomicsclass/book/pages/dplyr_intro.md

 ## 6 chow      19.79
 ```

-Note that there are two types of diets, which are denoted in the first column.
-Note also that if we want just the weights, we only need the second column.
+There are two types of diets, which are denoted in the first column.
+If we want just the weights, we only need the second column.
 So if we want the weights for mice on the `chow` diet, we subset and filter like this:

 ```r